gushogg-blake/edita/readme.md

 On the pros side, these projects are more likely to be up-to-date with how Electron works these days (going from 22 to 35) and have likely put a lot of effort into making it work and getting good DX.

 If getting the rollup build working is a pain anyway then it might be worth just taking the plunge.
-With a single entrypoint, maybe we could make the entrypoint able to display all the dialogs?
-That would reduce build complexity anyway, even if implemented in current rollup config, as there's a build for each dialog.
-If we did a dynamic import we could avoid loading the entire JS where not necessary... probs best not to worry about this and let Vite handle it -- treat the renderer main as a bootstrap that uses dynamic import to load a diff main file per page.
-Or just include everything, probably simpler.
-I think from doing SK stuff that Vite can build different entrypoints for dynamic imports if the path isn't too dynamic (fixed number of parts), so that is probs an option though.

 ### Svelte